-The Albers Placement Center understands and appreciates the role parents and families have in promoting career development.
+The Albers Career Center understands and appreciates the role parents and families have in promoting career development.
 Provided for you below is information about our programs and services, as well as some resources for effectively supporting the career preparation of your student and understanding the current job market.

 Check out the Students section to see the variety of services and programs we offer students that will help them in their career preparation and development.

 Seattle University and the Albers School of Business & Economics gather career outcome information from every graduating class at the undergraduate level, extending out six months from graduation.
 The objective of the survey is to provide data on students’ postgraduate activity and initial career outcomes.
 Read more in our Career Outcomes Report.